PyLabRobot/pylabrobot/README.md

 ### Centrifuges

-PyLabRobot also supports centrifugation (spin spin spin), currently limited to the Agilent Centrifuge.
-This functionality allows users to automate centrifuging processes on any modern operating system.
 Here is a quick example of centrifugation at 800 g-force for 60 seconds:

 ```python
 from pylabrobot.centrifuge import Centrifuge, AgilentCentrifuge